vr70147/qa-automation-selenium-python/readme.md

 ### 1. Test Objectives

-- Ensure the correct functionality of login, product search, and checkout flows.
+- Ensure the correct functionality of login, add to cart and checkout flows.
 - Verify the application's behavior with both valid and invalid data inputs.
 - Ensure error handling for empty or invalid form submissions is correct.